vplesko/OrbLang/docs/pages/03_comments.md

 ---
 # Comments

-It is possible to comment out parts of Orb code and the compiler will just skip over them.
 There are two types of comments: single-line and multi-line.
 Single-line comments start with a `#` character.

 ```
 import "std/io.orb";